 Few new churches were built during the early Stuart period, though existing ones were internally adapted for Protestant worship.
 Langley Chapel, Shropshire, with its full set of Jacobean furnishings, is a fine example.

-The Great Fire of London, which in 1666 destroyed 87 of the city’s 108 churches, gave Sir Christopher Wren the opportunity to start again from scratch.
+The Great Fire of London of 1666 destroyed 87 of the city’s 108 churches, giving Sir Christopher Wren the opportunity to start again from scratch.
 His 50 or so replacement churches represent a series of experiments in purpose-built Anglican church design, rejecting the old models.
 They are adorned with an astonishing variety of pinnacles, columns, rotundas and obelisks – and in the case of Wren’s masterpiece, St Paul’s Cathedral, an extraordinary dome.